miriamcsn/chessGame/README.md

 # chessGame
-Chess game system in Java
+This is a Chess game system I made in Java to practice the language.